shubhamrangaa/iosCalculatorClone/README.md

+# IOS Calculator

-# An IOS themed calculator web app using HTML, CSS and vanilla JavaScript
+An IOS themed calculator web app using HTML, CSS and vanilla JavaScript

 ### What Inspired me to make this project?